Good plant culture prevents many house plant issues, but every indoor gardener needs to know the trouble signs, and how to deal with them.

 The near-microscopic insects which scurry busily on the surface of humusy, moist potting soil are called springtails.

 Sometimes they damage tender seedlings.
-They are often confused with the harmless, though annoying, psocids living in similar conditions, and which you may have seen between the leaves of old, slightly damp books or magazines.
+They are often confused with the harmless, though annoying, psocids living in similar conditions, which you may have seen between the leaves of old, slightly damp books or magazines.

 How to kill springtails?
 Both nuisances can be eradicated from indoor gardens by spraying the soil surface and lower plant parts with Neem oil or malathion, mixed according to directions on the label.